-We can arrange diving for you during your stay on Maio.
+We can arrange diving for you during your stay on Maio Cape Verde.
 The options available include, Scuba diving, Diving tuition, Sea trips, Snorkeling accompanied.
 Whale watching is also possible (late winter, spring) in partnership with Fundação Maio Biodiversidade (FMB)

 We can offer our guests a range treatments such as massage, Reiki and Plantar Reflexology.
 These can help you to relax and enjoy your holiday and give a general feeling of well-being.
 We can provide our clients with a range of therapies, including counselling, neuro-linguistic programming (NLP), visualisation and meditation.

-Three Bedroom Detached Villa Ocean Views (Sleeps 6)
+Three Bedroom Detached Villa with Ocean Views (Sleeps 6) in Maio Cape Verde

 This attractive villa will accommodate six people.
 The property has two ground floor bedrooms, one with double bed and one with two single beds.
 Then there a mezzanine bedroom with two single beds.
 The double room has attractive sea views and also views of the shared infinity pool.
 The kitchen is fully equipped for self-catering needs.
 The comfortable living room has views of the garden and the sea.
 It provides excellent self-catering accommodation on Maio Cape Verde.